MicrosoftDocs/power-platform/power-platform/sap/guides/roles-guidance/sap-basis-administrator.md

 ### Performance Bottlenecks in the SAP Connector

 There are no inherent performance bottlenecks in the SAP connector.
 Typically, any bottlenecks are within the SAP system itself.
-The number of concurrent API threads can be configured to match the session limits on your SAP servers.
-Additionally, clusters can be arranged for the on-premises data gateway.

 ### Authentication Methods Against SAP

-The Power Platform currently supports three of the four authentication methods for SAP:
+The Power Platform currently the following authentication methods for SAP:

-HTTP/OData: Using the HTTP connector, the user authenticates against the OData service.
+- **HTTP/OData:** Using the HTTP connector, the user authenticates against the OData service.
-Username/Password: Inside Power Apps, a user is prompted for their SAP username and password, which is then sent to SAP.
+- **Username/Password:** Inside Power Apps, a user is prompted for their SAP username and password, which is then sent to SAP.
-OAuth (Kerberos): The On-premises Data Gateway requests a Kerberos ticket on behalf of the Power Apps user, which is then sent to SAP.
+- **OAuth (Kerberos):** The On-premises Data Gateway requests a Kerberos ticket on behalf of the Power Apps user, which is then sent to SAP.
-OAuth (X.509): This method is not currently supported but is planned for future support.
-SAP can support both X.509 and Kerberos authentication on the same SAP instance.

 ### Ensuring User Permissions in Power Platform

 SAP’s published APIs perform the same security checks as if the user were in the SAP GUI.
 Additionally, Power Automate flows can query a user’s authorization objects to conditionally hide apps, fields, and buttons, ensuring the user experience matches their permissions in SAP.